 DNS over HTTPS (DoH) activation in Chrome

-Below we will see how you can enable support for the DNS over HTTPS (or simply DoH) protocol for the of privacy in Google Chrome.
+Below we will show you how to enable support for DNS over HTTPS (or simply DoH) protocol protection in Google Chrome.

 We will use a setting that runs from the command line.

-Η it's not that complicated, and the guide below will show you all the steps needed to add DoH support to the Chrome you're using.
+The process is not that complicated, and the following guide will show you all the steps you need to add DoH support to the Chrome you are using.

 DNS over HTTPS